ymyke/witmo/README.md

 ## 📱 Phone setup

-1. Enable Developer Options on your Android device:
+1. Enable developer options on your Android device:
-   - Go to Settings > About Phone
+   - Go to Settings > About Phone.
    - Tap "Build Number" seven times until you see "You are now a developer!"

-2. Enable USB Debugging:
+2. Enable USB debugging:
-   - Go to Settings > System > Developer Options
+   - Go to Settings > System > Developer Options.
-   - Enable "USB Debugging"
+   - Enable "USB Debugging".
-   - Connect your phone to your computer via USB
+   - Connect your phone to your computer via USB.
-   - Select "Allow USB Debugging" when prompted on your phone
+   - Select "Allow USB Debugging" when prompted on your phone.
    - Security note: Your phone will authenticate your computer and only allow connections from it in the future.

 3. Prepare your camera app:
-   - Open your phone's camera app
+   - Open your phone's camera app.
-   - Position it so it has a clear view of your gaming screen
+   - Position it so it has a clear view of your gaming screen.
-   - Make sure the camera app is in the foreground before starting Witmo
+   - Make sure the camera app is in the foreground before starting Witmo.

-## 🎲 Usage
+## 🎮 Usage

 ### Basic command